2013 Vancouver Whitecaps FC season: July

 July 3, 2013 The Whitecaps earned a hard-fought 1–1 draw against Sporting KC.
 Camilo scored his tenth MLS goal and thirteenth goal over all this season.

 July 6, 2013 The Whitecaps won their first Cascada match in 12 games with a 2–0 victory over the Seattle Sounders FC.
 Knighton earned his second clean sheet in three games with a handful of amazing saves.
 Whitecaps got goals from Miller and Mattocks.

-July 7, 2013 The Whitecaps reserves dominated the Seattle Sounder reserves 4–0 in David Ousted 1st performance in a Whitecaps jersey.
-Playing a very young line up the Whitecaps got goals from Hurtado, Sam Adekugbe and a brace from Heinemann his 5th and 6th reserve goals of the season.
+On July 7, 2013, the Whitecaps reserves defeated the Seattle Sounders reserves 4–0.
+This was David Ousted's first appearance for the Whitecaps.
+The Whitecaps used a lineup of young players and received goals from Hurtado, Sam Adekugbe, and two goals from Heinemann, representing his fifth and sixth reserve goals of the season.

 July 14, 2013 The Whitecaps defeated the Chicago Fire 3–1 to remain undefeated at BC Place.
 The Whitecaps got two second-half goals from Camilo, his 11th and league-leading 12th of the season.
 Kekuta Manneh put the game away with his second goal of the season.
 Chicago scored late in second-half stoppage time to rob Knighton of his clean sheet.
 The keeper stormed off the field when play resumed and the final whistle blew but later made a public apology to his teammates and the fans.

 The Whitecaps U23 secured a playoff position with a 1–0 victory over the Washington Crossfire.

 July 16, 2013 The Whitecaps reserves were defeated for the first time falling 3–2 in heartbreaking fashion to Real Salt Lake reserves.
 The Caps got goals from Kevin Cobby and Kekuta Manneh.

 July 17, 2013 The Whitecaps U23 finished off the PDL season with a 4–1 win over North Sound SeaWolves FC.
 The Caps got a brace from Cam Hundal and goals from Niall Cousens and Sasa Plavsic.

 July 20, 2013 The Whitecaps FC fell 2–1 to the LA Galaxy.
 Camilo got his 13th MLS goal of the season and 16th overall.

 July 23, 2013 The Whitecaps Reserves fell 2–1 to the Richmond Kickers.
 Manneh scored in the 90th minute.

 The Whitecaps U23 suffered a heartbreaking 5–4 loss on penalty kicks to the Portland Timbers.
 The loss ends the U23 PDL season for the young team.